zorkzou/Molden2AIM/README.md

 1. In the title section of new-MOLDEN/WFN/WFX/47 files, print the hostname and the original MOLDEN file name with the full path by setting title=1 in m2a.ini.
 2. Bug fix.
 A space between index and coefficient in the `[MO]` data block may be missing in some MOLDEN files, which is completed.
 3. Bug fix.
 Negative `nosupp` in `m2a.ini` was omitted by mistake.
+4. A command line parameter `-i` has been added.

 Version 5.0.4 (02/07/2021).